ashharfarooqui/ashharfarooqui/README.md

 ## 🎭 **My Story: Data → Insights → Impact**

-Hi there! 👋 I'm **Ashhaar Farooqui**, a passionate **Data Scientist & ML Engineer** based in Bengaluru, India.
+Hi there! 👋 I'm **Ashhar Farooqui**, a passionate **Data Scientist & ML Engineer** based in Bengaluru, India.
 My journey is one of **curiosity-driven discovery** where I transform complex datasets into compelling narratives that drive business decisions and solve real-world problems.

 ### 📖 **The Journey**